dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Terence Tao_ Hardest Problems in Mathematics, Physics & the Future of AI _ Lex Fridman Podcast #472 - YouTube-source.md

 amazingly hard to relate the two.

 And we should say that the twin prime conjecture is just that.

 It posits that there are infinitely many pairs of prime numbers that differ by two.

-Yes.

-Now, the interesting thing is that you have been very successful at pushing forward the field in answering these complicated questions

-uh, of this variety, like you mentioned

-the green tile theorem.

-It proves that prime numbers contain arithmetic progressions of any length.

-Right.

-Which is mind-blowing that you can prove something like that.

-Right.

-Yeah, so what we've realized because of th- this

-# Chapter 15

-It posits that there are infinitely many pairs of prime numbers that differ by two.